 How is Music Taught at a Cyber School?

 Parents are often curious about how music experiences work for students who attend a cyber school.
 Learning music virtually is quite similar to what it would be in a traditional brick and mortar setting.
 We learn music by listening.
 We learn music by creating it, by playing instruments and singing.
-This is a field that continues to evolve, but in this post I’ll explain more in depth how music is learned and taught and how I connect with students through music in our virtual environment.
+This is a field that continues to evolve, but in this post, I’ll explain more in-depth how music is learned and taught and how I connect with students through music in our virtual environment.
 If you're wondering, "how is music taught at a cyber school?" you've come to the right spot.

 I've been teaching music since 1998.
 I first taught in a traditional brick and mortar classroom, and I've been teaching music virtually since 2009.
 Although learning music is rather consistent from one educational setting to another, there are some changes to how I present those experiences.